-Note that when you change [] FR, its new value only affects subsequent floating-point operations and results.
+Note that when you change []FR, its new value only affects subsequent floating-point operations and results.
 Existing floating-point values stored in the workspace remain unchanged.

-The default value of GFR (its value in a clear ws) is configurable.
+The default value of FR (its value in a clear ws) is configurable.

-☐FR has workspace scope, and may be localised.
+IFR has workspace scope, and may be localised.
 If so, like most other system variables, it inherits its initial value from the global environment.

-However:Although □FR can vary, the system is not designed to allow "seamless" modification during the running of an application and the dynamic alteration of is not recommended.
+However: Although □FR can vary, the system is not designed to allow "seamless" modification during the running of an application and the dynamic alteration of is not recommended.
 Strange effects may occur.
 For example, the type of a constant contained in a line of code (in a function or class), will depend on the value of □FR when the function is fixed.
-Thus, it would be possible for the first line of code above to return 0, if it is in the body of a function.
-If the function was edited and while suspended and execution is resumed, the result would become 1.